ariannamethod/SLNCX/README.md

 ## Logging and Memory

-Session logs are written to `logs/wulf/` as JSON files named by day.
-Each entry contains the user prompt, Wulf's reply and a timestamp.
+Session logs are written to `logs/wulf/` as JSONL files named by day.
+Each line is a JSON object with the user prompt, Wulf's reply and a timestamp.
 Failures and tracebacks are appended to files in `failures/`.

 The `scripts` directory contains simple helpers:

 - `session_logger.py` – append a prompt/response pair to the current log.
 - `wulf_cli.py` – minimal CLI for local prompts.
 - `fail_log.py` – record a failure with traceback.
+- `read_session_logs.py` – print entries from a log file.

 Install dependencies with `pip install -r requirements.txt` and start the server with `python app.py` or use the CLI for one-off queries.